 Passport and Visa

 It’s a bit of a no-brainer, but you need a passport to travel in Europe.
 Make sure that you don’t put it off until the last minute because it can sometimes take 4+ weeks to get a passport.
-As of 2013, a U.S. Passport costs $135, but if you need a passport quickly it will cost an extra $73 for expedited service and overnight delivery.
+As of 2013, a U.S. passport costs $135, but if you need one quickly, it will cost an extra $73 for expedited service and overnight delivery.

-American, Canadian, Australian, and New Zealand citizens don’t need a visa to visit any European country, but the amount of time you can spend in a county will depend on local law.
+American, Canadian, Australian, and New Zealander citizens don’t need a visa to visit any European country, but the amount of time you can spend in a country will depend on local law.
 It isn’t too complicated for most travelers.
-Basically, any American, Canadian, Australian, or New Zealand visitor can stay in a Schengen zone country for a total of 90 days without a visa (New Zealand residents can actually stay longer, so see the laws if you’re a Kiwi).
+Basically, any American, Canadian, Australian, or New Zealander visitor can stay in a Schengen zone country for a total of 90 days without a visa (New Zealand residents can actually stay longer, so see the laws if you’re a Kiwi).
 The Schengen zone countries are listed below: